Bfgeshka/awesome-c/README.md

 * [micahpearlman/MonkVG](https://github.com/micahpearlman/MonkVG) - MonkVG is an OpenVG 1.1 like vector graphics API implementation optimized for game use currently using an OpenGL ES backend that should be compatible with any HW that supports OpenGL ES 2.0 which includes most iOS and Android devices.
 * [minusinf/opengl_dataviewer](https://github.com/minusinf/opengl_dataviewer) - A simple OpenGL xyzw dataviewer
 * [randrew/layout](https://github.com/randrew/layout) - Single-file library for calculating 2D UI layouts using stacking boxes.
 Compiles as C99 or C++.
+* [rougier/freetype-gl](https://github.com/rougier/freetype-gl) - OpenGL text using one vertex buffer, one texture and FreeType

 ## GUI ##
 * [GTK+][206] - Cross-platform widget toolkit. [``LGPL-2.1-only``][LGPL-2.1-only]